bootchk/solabile/myShows.md

 The title is a pun.
 A *light meter* is a device you used to use to measure light intensity to set the exposure on a film camera.
 A *meter* is a metric unit of length.
-(The work is actually four foot long, not a meter long.)
+The work is actually four foot long, not a meter long.

-As installed:
+As installed (you can also see "Solar Chime II" and someone else's work) :
 ![My work titled Light Meter](/assets/LightMeterCarrack.jpg)

 ## Solar Chime II